 A final note: In a recent movement in New York city to honour women who helped ‘build the city’, the same city which first welcomed Sister Frances and millions of other immigrants, Mother Cabrini received the most votes in a poll of regular New Yorkers, a grand and good sign.
 Sadly, the will of the people – the sensus fidelium, if you will – was quashed by a panel, including the then-mayor’s wife, Chirlane McCray.
 It seems their proclivities were to choose instead to a jazz musician and a drag queen, signifying the interesting priorities of the ‘elite’, and the cultural trend of the republic.

-Ah, well, amare nesciri, as Saint Philip exhorted, love to be unknown.
-So long as God knows, and His truth will soon be shouted from the house – and apartment – tops.
+Ah, well, amare nesciri, as Saint Philip exhorted, ‘love to be unknown’.
+So long as God knows, and His truth will soon be shouted from the rooftops of the Big Apple.

 Saint Francis Xavier Cabrini, ora pro nobis! +